-In connection with the Spin-Off, the Company recognized rental expense related to the Master Lease (see above for further details) which totaled \$69.5 million for the year ended December 31, 2013.
-The Company allocates the rental obligation to the leased properties on a monthly basis based on their proportionate share of the total EBITDAR generated by the leased properties.
-Additionally, the variable rent component attributable to our Hollywood Casinos in Columbus and Toledo, Ohio (which is reassessed on a monthly basis) are allocated directly to these properties.
+The Company recognized rental expense related to the Master Lease totaling \$421.4 million and \$69.5 million for the years ended December 31, 2014 and 2013, respectively.
+The Company allocates the rental obligation to the leased properties on a monthly basis based on their proportionate share of the total EBITDAR generated by the leased properties (with the exception of Hollywood Gaming at Mahoning Valley Race Course and Hollywood Gaming at Dayton Raceway which began paying rent upon their openings in the third quarter of 2014).
+Additionally, the variable rent component attributable to our Hollywood Casinos in Columbus and Toledo, Ohio (which is reassessed on a monthly basis) are allocated directly to these two properties.